Can Pilots Take Antidepressants?

 My strategic advice

-DO NOT ASSUME that stopping an antidepressant improves your chances to get a medical certificate.
-With some prognoses, you probably cannot get a medical certificate UNLESS YOU TAKE an SSRI.
+Do not asume that stopping an antidepressant improves your chances to get a medical certificate.
+With some prognoses, you probably cannot get a medical certificate unless you take an SSRI.

-If you stop an antidepressant and need to restart it, the minimum waiting period is six months on a STABLE DOSE and with FEW OR NO SYMPTOMS.
+If you stop an antidepressant and need to restart it, the minimum waiting period is six months on a stable dose and with no or only a few mild symptoms.